 We may share your personal information with other third parties, for example in the context of the possible sale or restructuring of the business.
 We may also need to share your personal information with a regulator or to otherwise comply with the law.

-We will not pass your data to any third party for marketing purposes.
+We will not pass your data to any third party for marketing purposes without your express consent.
 Our data processors are not permitted to use your personal data for this purpose or to pass your personal data to any third party for marketing purposes unless you have given us your consent.

 We have put in place measures to protect the security of your information.
 Details of these measures are available upon request.
 Third parties will only process your personal information on our instructions and where they have agreed to treat the information confidentially and to keep it secure.